EmmaMills101/Shell-Scripts/README.md

 Runs amrfinder on all assemblies in a folder.
 Script is made to use E. faecium chromosomal database.
 Update -O flag based on species, or remove the flag if no database exists (line 17).
 Usage is sh amrfinder.sh path/to/fastas.
 If genomes are in .fna, update the script accordingly

+# combined_contigs.sh
+Combined all contigs in a assembly file, specifically a .fna, into 1 contig.
+If your assemblies end in .fasta or another extention please edit the script accordingly.